First Financial: Q2 Earnings Snapshot - WTOP News

-ABILENE, Texas (AP) — ABILENE, Texas (AP) — First Financial Bankshares Inc. (FFIN) on Thursday reported net income of $52.5 million in its second quarter.
+RENTON, Wash.
+(AP) — RENTON, Wash.
+(AP) — First Financial Northwest Inc. (FFNW) on Thursday reported net income of $1.6 million in its second quarter.

-The Abilene, Texas-based bank said it had earnings of 37 cents per share.
+The Renton, Washington-based bank said it had earnings of 17 cents per share.

-The commercial banker operating mostly in Texas posted revenue of $184.9 million in the period.
-Its revenue net of interest expense was $137.1 million, topping Street forecasts.
+The bank posted revenue of $20 million in the period.
+Its revenue net of interest expense was $9.6 million, matching Street forecasts.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on FFIN at https://www.zacks.com/ap/FFIN

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.